dongi01/SmartIrrigation_IoTUniTN/README.md

 ### Create .env file

 Now you have to create a file named `.env` in the `node_server` folder. <br>
-Once you created it, open it and in the first 2 line write:
+Once you have created it, open it and in the first 2 line write:
 ```javascript
 TELEGRAM_TOKEN = '<yourTelegramBotToken>'
 DB_URL = '<yourMongoDBconnectioinLink>/<yourDatabaseName>'
 ```

-In the first you need to copy and paste the token given to you by the BotFather and in the second you have to copy and paste the connetion link of your database, followed by the name of your cluster.<br>
+In the first you need to copy and paste the token given to you by the BotFather and in the second you have to copy and paste the connection link of your database, followed by the name of your cluster.<br>
-If your database is localy hosted the string will look something like
+If your database is locally hosted the string will look something like
 ```
 mongodb://localhost:27017
 ```